 The Director of Athletic Communications (DAC) leads and directs all aspects of the sports information office for a NCAA Division III athletic program.
 The DAC is responsible for implementing a comprehensive athletics communications plan to enhance the exposure of Cougar Athletics.
 The DAC coordinates Cougar Athletics communication including schedules, game web casts, competition results and statistics, athlete/coach profiles, awards, service and interest stories.
 The DAC provides timely, accurate information to meet the needs of Cougar fans, build campus and community interest, and tell the UMM athletics story.
 The DAC works in collaboration with Communications and Marketing staff to advance the Cougar Athletics mission and the campus' mission, vision and branding.

-The University of Minnesota Morris, Intercollegiate Athletics seeks a Director of Athletic Communications.
-This is a full-time, twelve month, annually renewable professional and administrative appointment and reports to the Interim Director of Intercollegiate Athletics.
+The University of Minnesota Morris Intercollegiate Athletics seeks a Director of Athletic Communications.
+This is a full time, 12 month, annually renewable appointment.
+The position carries excellent fringe benefits.
 The qualifications are as follows:

 Essential knowledge, skills and abilities: Essential qualifications for appointment as Senior Communications Specialist #9797SC – a professional administrative appointment: a Bachelors degree with 4 years of professional experience, excellent written and oral communication skills and strong technical skills.
 A Masters degree is preferred.

-The position may also be considered within the classification of Communications Specialist #8445 – a civil service appointment.
+(The position may be also be considered within the classification of Communications Specialist #8445 – a civil service appointment.
 Duties will be assigned consistent with the classification.
-Essential qualifications: A BA/BS degree in Communications, Journalism, Marketing, Art, or related field plus 2 years professional experience, or 6 years combined equivalent education and experience; excellent written and oral communication skills and strong technical skills.
+Essential qualifications: A BA/BS degree in Communications, Journalism, Marketing, Art, or related field plus 2 years professional experience, or 6 years combined equivalent education and experience; excellent written and oral communication skills and strong technical skills.)

 The preferred candidate will bring demonstrated effectiveness in sports information; a commitment to students’ athletic, academic, and life success; the demonstrated ability to build, motivate and retain a diverse and inclusive team with sensitivity to individuals of all cultural backgrounds; and the capacity to be a visible and engaging leader and advocate for the program.
 Experience and skill with game management and communication tools (e.g. Microsoft Word, Photoshop, StatCrew, social media, Google tools) is preferred.
 The successful candidate will be self-directed and motivated, and bring skills needed to advance Cougar Athletics and the university.